AdobeDocs/adobeio-events/aem/aem_keystore_setup.md

 ### Create and Upload Adobe I/O Certificate keystore to AEM

+To secure the calls between Adobe I/O and AEM, we leverage an oAuth JWT exchange token flow.
+This flow uses a certificate to sign the JWT request and therefore requires certificates configurations on both ends.

+In order to achieve the above, this documentation will described how you can:

+* create a public/private certificate key and an associated keystore
+* add this keystore into the AEM `eventproxy-service` user&rsquo;s keystores vault.

 #### Create a certificate and keystore

 To create a certificate and keystore: